Sam-Guliker/TO_Three.js/readme.md

 To create a cube, we need `BoxGeometry` his is an object that  contains all the points (vertices) and fill (faces) of the cube.

 We're using `MeshBasicMaerial` for the material and give it a color attribute which is green.
-This works the same as css.
+This works the same as css.:v:

 The third `Mesh` is an object that takes a geometry, and applies it  to a material.
 Which we can then insert to our scene, and move freely around:dazzled: